Beniah-Opong-Diallo/Check-in-Form/README.md

 3. Click on a card to view full details

 ### Downloading Reports 📊
-1. Click the 'Download CSV' button
+1. Click the 'Download CSV' button (now inside the stats card for better visibility)
 2. Choose save location
 3. Open in Excel or similar software

+### Sensitive Information 🛡️
+- Click the shield icon to access sensitive data
+- Enter the password on the unlock screen (with show/hide password option)
+- Use the wide search bar to filter names in the sensitive info table
+- Download filtered results as CSV

 ## 🎨 Features in Detail